 As many of you know, June marks my official return to ministry work after three months of maternity leave.
-Anneliese Joy Greenhill-Raymond was born March 10, and my husband, Dave, and I could not be more thrilled to have her in our lives.
+Anneliese Joy was born March 10, and my husband Dave and I could not be more thrilled to have her in our lives.
 Of course, there have been plenty of challenges along the way, and I recently started thinking about the parallels between having a baby and moving from one ministry appointment to another.
 Since so many colleagues experience that process of transition this time of year, I thought I’d share a few reflections.

 1. There tends to be a lot of crying and sleepless nights.